 Dr. Mary E. Rittling

 Dr. Mary E. Rittling was named the third president of Davidson County Community College in August 2003.
-With a full-time faculty and staff of almost 300 and approximately 400 adjunct instructors and part-time staff members, DCCC serves close to 17,000 students each year at its two campuses and three satellite education centers in Davidson and Davie counties.
+With a full-time faculty and staff of almost 300 and approximately 400 adjunct instructors and part-time staff members, DCCC serves over 13,000 students each year at its two campuses and three satellite education centers in Davidson and Davie counties.

 Prior to her service at DCCC, Rittling served four years as Regional Vice President of West Virginia University, where she also was President of Potomac State College of West Virginia University.
 In addition, Rittling spent seven years as a senior administrator at the State University of New York at Delhi, where she served as Interim President of the College of Technology and Vice President for Academic Programs and Services, among other roles.